Eating a keto diet in Penang is not only easy, it’s delicious.

 An easy way to eat keto in Penang is to eat at the Hawker stall food courts.

-The foods are prepared simply.
+The food at hawker stalls are prepared simply.
 And you can sometimes see exactly what goes into each dish as it is prepared!

 Song River Food Court